 - We are lobbying for appropriate conservation measures to be adopted and enforced for Natura 2000 sites in Cyprus.
 Our aim is that they enjoy sympathetic management with specific goals corresponding to the ecological requirements of each site.
 To this end, we were contracted by the Government of Cyprus (as part of a consortium) to draft Management Plans for all the SPAs.
 We are now pushing for measures included in Management Plans to gain legal standing, through the issuing of Management Decrees.

 - We have been part of two large-scale site restoration projects in two IBAs/SPAs during the last decade: the LIFE Oroklini Project (2012-2015) and the Akrotiri Marsh Project (2015-2017) for the restoration and management of these important wetlands.
 These project successes were the result of working closely with relevant departments and other stakeholders and stand testament to the work that has been done to help these sites bounce back to life, giving birds and other wildlife a place to thrive in and people the opportunity to enjoy them.
+We are now part of a third project which aims to restore important habitats in Akrotiri and Cape Pyla (2021-2024).

 - We are participating as partners in the long-term and large-scale LIFE IP Physis project, dedicated to the protection and proper management of all of our Natura 2000 sites.